choojs/website/content/docs/forms/index.md

 excerpt:

 Websites generally consist of 3 main elements: paragraph text, lists and forms.
-While paragraph text is generally straight forward to place on a page, lists & forms require some more work.
+While paragraph text is generally straightforward to place on a page, lists and forms require some more work.
 This section explains everything you need to know to work with forms in Choo.
 ----